 Support for Adult Australian Apprentices

-Support for Adult Australian Apprentices (SAAA) aims to remove barriers for Adult Australian Apprentices (aged 25 or over) and to encourage up-skilling by adult workers through an Australian Apprenticeship.
+Support for Adult Australian Apprentices (SAAA) aims to remove barriers for Adult Australian Apprentices and to encourage up-skilling by adult workers through an Australian Apprenticeship.

-- in receipt of an ‘actual wage’ paid by the employer at the date of commencement which is equal to or greater than the National Minimum Wage (as defined and set by the Fair Work Commissioner).
+- in receipt of an ‘actual wage’ paid by the employer at the date of commencement or recommencement which is equal to or greater than the National Minimum Wage (as defined and set by the Fair Work Commissioner).

-For information regarding the National Minimum Wage, please see the Fair Work website here.
+For information regarding the National Minimum Wage, please see the Fair Work Commission website here.